 Hybrid Structure – the Best of Both Worlds

-Whether it’s because you’re ready for employees to resume working in the office after 2 years of the COVID-19 scare, or you want to save overhead costs and improve your bottom line with employees working from home a few days a week, a hybrid setup may be the answer.
+Whether it is because employers are ready for employees to resume working in the office after 2 years of the COVID-19 scare, or to save overhead costs and improve the bottom line with employees working from home a few days a week, a hybrid setup may be the answer.
 Employees commuting between the office and work could mean working in the office a couple of days a week and remotely from home the other days.
 Or it might mean working in the office in the morning and working from home during the afternoon.

-With a hybrid setup, you get the best of both worlds.
-You get the structure of working in an office and the autonomy of being able to work remotely.
+With a hybrid setup, it is the best of both worlds.
+Employees get the structure of working in an office and the autonomy of being able to work remotely.
 Working from home a few days a week can be incredibly rewarding.
-You get time to decompress after a long day at work, spend time with your family, and have fewer distractions, but you also get the benefits of working in an office to focus on work without home distractions and maintenance issues getting in the way.
-Working in the office a few days a week brings you the benefits of more access to your manager while also being around your coworkers.
-You get the chance to network, build relationships, and have impromptu meetings.
-You also get access to the resources in the office, like printers, copiers, and computers.
+Employees get time to decompress after a long day at work, spend time with family, and have fewer distractions, but also get the benefits of working in an office to focus on responsibilities without home distractions and maintenance issues getting in the way.
+Working in the office a few days a week provides more access to managers while also being around other coworkers.
+There is more opportunity to network, build relationships, and have impromptu meetings.
+Workers also have more access to resources in the office, such as printers, copiers, and computers.

 Before transitioning employees to a hybrid remote structure, onsite vs. remote work policies and procedures must be implemented:

 How much time will be spent in the office vs. remotely from home